slub/ocrd_kitodo/README.md

 > (For example, if you have set up the [OCR-D Controller](https://github.com/bertsky/ocrd_controller) _externally_,
 > you will have to manually append to its `authorized_keys` the file generated under `./ocrd/manager/.ssh/id_rsa.pub`,
 > or copy the existing private key into `./ocrd/manager/.ssh/id_rsa`.)

+Alternatively perform the following steps:

+Create directories to mount an SSH key pairs.

+    ./kitodo/.ssh/
+    ./ocrd/manager/.ssh/
+    ./ocrd/controller/.ssh/

+Generate ssh key pair in folder `./kitodo/.ssh/` and `./ocrd/manager/.ssh/`.
+After that move `./kitodo/.ssh/id_rsa.pub` to `./ocrd/manager/authorized_keys` and `./ocrd/manager/id_rsa.pub` to `./ocrd/controller/authorized_keys`.

+Unzip `./_resources/data.zip` to `./_resources/data` to provide the examples and Kitodo.Production configuration files.

+Following the instructions in [OCR-D models](#ocr-d-models) to install example model in Controller.

+### OCR-D models

+For practical workflows, you first have to install models for various processors on the OCR-D Controller.
+Since all processor resources are mounted under the `CONTROLLER_MODELS` volume, resources will persist and thus only have to be installed once.

+Installation could be done by downloading the respective files into the filesystem (see `make prepare`), or dynamically:

+1. Start interactive shell on the Controller.

+        docker exec -it kitodo_production_ocrd_ocrd-controller_1 bash
+        su - ocrd

+2. Use the OCR-D Resource Manager to query and install models:

+        wget -O frak2021.traineddata https://ub-backup.bib.uni-mannheim.de/~stweil/tesstrain/frak2021/tessdata_best/frak2021-0.905.traineddata
+        ocrd resmgr download -n ocrd-tesserocr-recognize frak2021.traineddata
+        ocrd resmgr download ocrd-eynollah-segment default
+        ocrd resmgr list-installed
+        ocrd resmgr list-available
+        ocrd resmgr --help

 ## Usage